 The Municipal Government Act (MGA) is the guide to how municipalities operate, and is one of the most significant and far-reaching statutes in Alberta.
 The MGA affects every Albertan, the private sector, and every ministry in the Government of Alberta in one form or another.

-Since 2012, the Government of Alberta has been working with municipalities, industry and Albertans to determine what changes needed to be made to modernize the MGA.
-This MGA Review resulted in three pieces of legislation, and a number of regulations, which have transformed and updated the MGA to better reflect the current needs of municipalities and Albertans.
-The majority of the changes contained in three MGA Review amending bills and their associated regulations came into force on October 26, 2017.
+Beginning in 2012, the Government of Alberta worked with municipalities, industry and Albertans to determine what changes were needed to modernize the act.
+This review resulted in a number of amendments, which have transformed and updated the Municipal Government Act to better reflect the current needs of municipalities and Albertans.

-The legislative checklist outlines all changes to the MGA, and lists when new requirements under the Act need to be completed.
+The legislative checklist outlines all recent changes to the MGA, and lists when new requirements under the act need to be completed.

 - Orientation Training